Heatblur-Simulations/f-4e-manual/src/stores/guns.md

 > 💡 The venting process takes around 30 seconds to 2 minutes, depending on
 > the burst duration.

-> 🔴 Do not spool up the engines as long as ground personnel is working on
+> 🔴 WARNING: Do not spool up the engines as long as ground personnel is working on
 > the door.
 It will forcefully close automatically as soon as hydraulic pressure is obtained.

 ![ext_gun_door_open](../img/ext_gun_door_open.jpg)